 Filming locations: Brazil (Rio de Janeiro, Bahia, Pernambuco)

-We traveled the states of Paraná, São Paulo and Rio de Janeiro in 2012, so haven’t been to Bahia or Pernambuco, but we are planning to head back to Brazil one day to see more of this amazing country.
+We travelled to the states of Paraná, São Paulo and Rio de Janeiro in 2012, so haven’t been to Bahia or Pernambuco, but we are planning to head back to Brazil one day to see more of this amazing country.

 46. Kon-Tiki (1950/8.0)